-We have engaged Hines Securities, Inc., an affiliate of Hines, as our Dealer Manager and pay fees to such entity pursuant to the Dealer Manager agreement.
-Under the terms of the Dealer Manager agreement, our Dealer Manager acts, and will continue to act, as our exclusive Dealer Manager until the end of our offering or until the Dealer Manager agreement is terminated by us or them.
+We have engaged Hines Securities, Inc., an affiliate of Hines, as our Dealer Manager and have paid fees to such entity pursuant to the Dealer Manager agreement.
+Under the terms of the Dealer Manager agreement, our Dealer Manager acted as our exclusive Dealer Manager until we closed our continuous public offering of our Common Stock to new investors effective September 30, 2017.